mderriey/mderriey.github.io/_posts/2020-06-06-how-we-sped-up-an-endpoint-from-20-seconds-to-4.md

 # Introduction

-We have an internal application at work that sends large payloads to the browser, approximately 25MB.
+We have an internal application at work that sent large payloads to the browser, approximately 25MB.

-We know it's a lot, and it's on our radar to do something about it.
+We knew it was a problem and it was on our radar to do something about it.
 In this article, we'll go through the investigation we performed, and how we ultimately brought that the response time of this specific endpoint from 20+ seconds down to 4 seconds.

 ## The problem we faced